-Examples for content that’s educational rather than promotional are how-to videos, tutorials, tips, and tricks, etc.
+Examples of content that’s educational rather than promotional are how-to videos, tutorials, tips, tricks, etc.

 The easier the copy the better.
 People do not like to struggle reading a piece of content no matter how well educated they are.
 You can always check the complexity of your article and its readability score on many websites for free, such as readable.com.

 White papers, user manuals, and guides are all forms of technical copywriting.
 It’s a type of copywriting that’s not intended to sell, but to explain in simple words how a product is used in detail, covering every small feature of it.